 This single difference creates a ripple effect, influencing everything from your cutting technique and speed to the final look of the haircut.
 Choosing the right one isn't about which is "better" overall, but which is better for you—your workflow, the styles you specialize in, and how you like to move.
 Some barbers swear by their collection of detachable blades for powerful bulk removal and crisp, uniform lengths.
 Others can't imagine creating a seamless fade without the fluid transitions of an adjustable lever.
 Many pros even keep both types in their station to handle any client request that comes their way.
 Understanding how each one works is the first step to figuring out which tool will feel like an extension of your own hand.

-How Detachable Blade Clippers Work
+How Do Detachable Blade Clippers Work?

 Detachable blade clippers are the workhorses of the barbershop, built for power and precision.
 The concept is simple: each blade is a fixed length.
 To change how short you cut, you snap one blade off and another one on.
 This system is incredibly efficient for removing large amounts of hair quickly and achieving a consistent length all over.
 Because the cutting angle of these blades is typically around 45 degrees, they leave a sharp, clean finish on the hair.
 This makes the hair lay down smoother than when using adjustable clippers with guards.
 If your day is packed with buzz cuts or styles that require significant debulking, a solid set of detachable clippers will be your best friend.

-How Adjustable Clippers Work
+How Do Adjustable Clippers Work?

 Adjustable clippers are all about flow and finesse.
 Instead of swapping blades, you use a small lever on the side of the tool to make micro-adjustments to the cutting length.
 Pushing the lever up brings the blades closer together for a shorter cut—this is often called the "closed" position and is perfect for tight lines and detailing.
 Pulling it down moves them apart for a longer cut.
 This on-the-fly capability is what makes adjustable clippers the go-to tool for tapering and blending.
 You can create a seamless fade without ever stopping the motion, allowing for a smooth, gradual transition between lengths.
 Many barbers find their essential trimmer and clipper combos include an adjustable clipper for this very reason.